Palmietfontein Airport: Palmietfontein today

 Palmietfontein was transformed into a motor racing circuit for the 1956 Rand Grand Prix, which was won by Peter Whitehead.

 The townships of Katlehong and Thokoza were eventually established on the site, although parts of the original runway are still visible on Google Maps to this day.
-The main runway 17/35 lies in line with Vile Street and Mambo Street in Katlehong but is now largely built up.
+The main runway 17/35 lies in line with Vile Street and Mtambo Street in Katlehong but is now largely built up.
 Secondary runway 04/22 is now Khumalo Street in Thokoza.

 The coordinates are 26° 20' 7.20" S 028° 08' 28.80" E on Maps.